 Korean longline fishery in the high seas of the Indian Ocean started in 1999, and Korean trawl fishery initiated operating in the SIOFA area since 2000.
-The number of trawlers and longliners operated in the SIOFA Area between 2011 and 2013 were one and one-to-three vessels respectively; however, none of the fishing vessels have been operating in the SIOFA Area since 2014.
-Major target species for Korean trawlers in the area have been pelagic armorhead and splendid alfonsino, while those of Korean longliners have been Patagonian toothfish and hapuka.
+The number of trawlers and longliners operated in the SIOFA Convention Area between 2011 and 2013 were one and one-to-three vessels respectively; however, none of the fishing vessels have been operating in the SIOFA Area since 2014.
+Major target species for Korean trawler in the area have been pelagic armorhead and splendid alfonsino, while Korean longliners had targeted for Patagonian toothfish and hapuka.
 Korean fishing vessels have caught less than 400 tons yearly in 2009-2011.
 The catch increased up to about 1,000 tons in 2012 and 2013, due to the increased catch by the trawl fishery.
-The annual observer coverage has been 100% for bottom fishery since 2009.
+The annual observer coverage has been more than 50% for bottom impacted gear fishery since 2009.
 Korea established a procedure to protect Vulnerable Marine Ecosystems from bottom fishing in the high seas in 2009.
 It consists of threshold of VME organisms, move on rule etc. In terms of the verification of catch data and landing and transshipment information, measures to cross-check information collected by different authorities (e.g. NIFS, NFQS, FMC) are specified.